wgsl-tooling-wg/wesl-spec/Visibility.md

 e.g. if a package ‘pkg’ has a source file `pkg_root/lib.wgsl` that contains `export fn fun()`, a module file in another package can import that function with `import pkg/fun`.

+## Libraries and Internal Modules Need Privacy

+We want library publishers to decide carefully what to expose as part of their public api, so they can upgrade private parts of the library safely.
+Smooth upgrades are valuable to the library ecosystem.

+Authors of significant internal modules will similarly want to make a public vs private distinction to reduce maintenance effort as the internal module evolves.

+### Private by Default

+We propose that importable elements like functions and structs be private by default, (i.e. inaccessible from import statements).
+The programmer needs to add an annotation to make them public, (i.e. available to import).
+The programmer can decide whether the element should be public within the package only or also public to importers from other packages.
+Perhaps `@export` and `@export(public)`.

+Importable elements from (unenhanced) .wgsl code may be imported from .wesl functions in the same package.
+Elements in .wgsl code are not public from other packages (.wesl code may reexport .wgsl element for package publishing).